Explore your possibilities in Exercise and Sports Performance

 For further information relating to the subjects within the Minors listed, please click here: https://bond.edu.au/major-minor-and-specialisation-study-areas

-Students may choose from the four (4) Exercise and Sports Performance discipline subject option as part of their elective choice plus two general electives OR choose one or more as general electives:
+Students may choose from the six (6) Exercise and Sports Performance discipline subject options as part of their elective choice:

 - Behaviour change to Enhance Health (SPEX13-334)